maraisr/website/content/til/graph db in mysql.md

 ) ENGINE = InnoDB;
 ```

+### Delight

+It just makes caching so much easier as you can just cache a whole row.
+No need to juggle cache keys on a coarse
+selection of fields.

+> 💡 It's easier to cache a whole row, than to cache a selection of fields.

-**But what about joins?**
+### But what about joins?

 Joins happen at the application level, not the database level.
 Typically you ask the database to join say the _users_
 and the _comments_ tables and return a subset of data, this is not what is happening here.
 Far easier to apply access or
 privacy policies in the application tier (as that is where that context lives), than in the queries.

-**Delight**

-It just makes caching so much easier as you can just cache a whole row.
-No need to juggle cache keys on a coarse
-selection of fields.

-> 💡 It's easier to cache a whole row, than to cache a selection of fields.

 ### Patterns